China Group Tours & Short Stay holidays

 Time - China is 2 hours behind Australian EST

 Language - The official national language is Mandarin, which has eight major dialect groups that are region specific.
-In addition, there are
+Cantonese and several ethnic minority languages are spoken in the western and southern-most provinces.

 CHINESE GOLDEN WEEK

-The Chinese Golden Week public holidays fall annually between 1-6 February and 1-7 October during which various sites and attractions will be more crowded than usual.
+The Chinese Golden Week public holidays fall annually from 1 to 7 May and 1 to 7 October during which various sites and attractions will be more crowded than usual.

 Shanghai is China’s largest cosmopolitan city, as well as the country’s main financial institution.
 The city is filled with an abundance of beautiful old buildings and modern-day high-rise developments that are architectural masterpieces, combining the China of yesterday with that of tomorrow.
 Shanghai is China’s premier shopping haven and has much to offer its visitors, rightly earning it the name ‘Paris of the East’.